ahmedbesbes/overview-and-benchmark-of-traditional-and-deep-learning-models-in-text-classification/README.md

 - Multi channel Convolutional Neural Network
 - RNN (Bidirectional GRU) + CNN model

+By the end of this post, you will have a boilerplate code for each of these NLP techniques.
+It'll help you kickstart your NLP project and eventually achieve state-of-the art results (some of these models are really powerful).

-and here's a sneak peak of the final result:
+Here's a sneak peak of the final result:

 ![benchmark](images/article_5/benchmark.png)